-You can choose to use just go with REC 709 look, use another a pre-installed look or import custom looks into the camera.
-Additional ARRI Look File 2 files can be added to the camera from the USB medium.
-The ARRI Look File 2 files must be copied into the ARRI/A-MINI-LF/LOOKFILES folder on the USB medium.
+You can choose to just go with the REC 709 look, use another pre-installed look or import custom looks into the camera from the USB medium.
+Look files must be copied into the ARRI/A-MINI-LF/LOOKFILES folder on the USB medium for import.